 Currently we have openings in all of our therapies.
 However, our after-school times (2:00 to 5:30) are much harder to obtain.
 Generally, if you begin treatment during a less favorable time, we will be able to move you into a more favorable time as they become available.

-The length of time that a child spends in occupational therapy is very dependent on his or her individual needs.
+The length of time that a child spends in therapy is very dependent on his or her individual needs.
 Currently, our average treatment time is six months to a year; however dependent on your child it can vary.
 Success and length of treatment is also very dependent on follow-through at home.
 A strong home component is necessary to the success of the therapy.

 Children who have sensory integration deficits or sensory defensiveness tend to be uncomfortable and have difficulty coping, particularly in unpredictable environments.
 This can result in withdrawal, difficulty with attention, avoidance, or aggressiveness.
 They oftentimes have difficulty modulating their arousal levels, which interferes with their motor skill.
 As they are better able to modulate and interpret the sensory input that they are experiencing, they should be better able to cope and learn, with decreased negative behavior.
 Also, as their neurological system becomes more organized and they become more aware of where their bodies are in space, their motor development will also improve.